tomezpl/lbg-char-neo/README.md

 This event takes an optional parameter which can be a client event name.
 The event provided in this parameter will be triggered when the player closes the Interaction Menu.

+#### `lbg-char-neo:applyCharacter` listener
+This event can be triggered by any client resource to apply a saved character to the player ped.

+This event takes an optional parameter which can be the index of the saved character slot to apply.
+If it's not provided, the most recently used saved character will be applied.

 ### Changelog

+- Added a `lbg-char-neo_hidePlayers` convar to avoid OneSync issues (#17)
+- Added an `lbg-char-neo:applyCharacter` event listener to allow applying saved characters programmatically (#18)

 #### 2.2.0